 The first was with childhood friend and fellow musician, Christopher Guest.
 Chris is an avid environmentalist and is socially and politically astute — we often talk about the state of the world, culture, our lives, etc.

 In this particular conversation, the idea of the American vision of “All You Can Eat” being presented as the basis for bringing people into a restaurant struck us both as funny and telling.
 It seemed to sum up our American obsession with “more, better, faster!” as the pathway to true happiness.

-As counterpoint, I mentioned that Kripalu Institute (a holistic learning center in New England where I’ll be teaching this coming week) has a sign in it’s dining room that shows the size of a person’s stomach as being about the size of a human fist.
-The sign goes on to suggest that eating more than that volume of food at a particular meal actually bloats the stomach and creates poor digestion and ill health!
+As counterpoint, I mentioned that the Kripalu Center used to have a sign in it’s dining room that shows the size of a person’s stomach as being about the size of a human fist.
+The sign suggested that eating more than that volume of food at a particular meal actually bloats the stomach and creates poor digestion and ill health!

 The second conversation was with my son Ethan.
 He pointed out in passing that if everybody on planet Earth consumed at the level of the average American, we would need three to five planets to provide the necessary resources.

 And finally, I was chatting over lunch with Daniel Goleman, author of Emotional Intelligence and a wonderful friend and dharma brother.
 Daniel is very active in the ongoing exploration linking Buddhist practice with modern science.
 He was explaining how repetition of particular patterns actually burns in new neural pathways to reinforce that behavior i.e. if you want to establish a particular behavior, just repeat it over and over and it will become the new norm.

 So coming back to “All You Can Eat” — is it possible that we have, by constant repetition in our culture, created a social norm in which gluttony and craving have replaced contentment and satisfaction?